petekeller2/Epilogue-Starter-Kit/readme.md

 If everything is working, you can start by editing the files or adding folders to the resources folder.
-To learn more about resources in Epilogue Starter Kit,[read this.](https://github.com/petekeller2/epilogue-starter-kit/wiki/Resources)You should read Epilogue's documentation as well to fully understand resources and milestones.
+To learn more about resources in Epilogue Starter Kit, [read this.](https://github.com/petekeller2/epilogue-starter-kit/wiki/Resources)You should read Epilogue's documentation as well to fully understand resources and milestones.